 Some medications which can interfere with our blood glucose levels are steroids, birth control pills, diuretics, antipsychotics, certain nasal decongestants, and antidepressants.

-These could raise our blood sugar levels, while others could decrease it, leading to hypoglycemia.
-So, we should make sure we consult a pharmacist or doctor before taking any new medication, whether it’s prescribed one or not.
+These could raise our blood sugar levels, while others could decrease them, leading to hypoglycemia.
+So, we should make sure we consult a pharmacist or doctor before taking any new medication, whether it’s prescribed or not.

 4. Dawn Phenomenon